Home prices are constantly moving up and down.

-For the most part, house values appreciate in the long term.
+Property values appreciate in the long term typically.

-When your house appreciates you have more resources to borrow against, and you make a bigger profit when you sell.
+When your home appreciates you have a bigger asset to borrow against, and you make a larger profit when you sell.

-Choosing a real estate agent in Grand Prairie who understands the factors that influence local prices is the most important element.
+Choosing a REALTOR® in Grand Prairie who understands the factors that influence local prices is the most important factor.

-Many believe that the economy is the most critical factor impacting real estate appreciation.
+The economy is believed to be the most crucial factor impacting real estate appreciation.

-interest rates, unemployment, business growth, government programs and numerous other national factors have a noticeable influence on your house's value.
+mortgage rates, employment, job growth, government programs and a handful of other national factors have a noticeable effect on your property's worth.

-However, your house's value and the aspects that play the most significant role in its appreciation are specific to the local Grand Prairie economy and housing market.
+But the most influential issues that determine your home's value are specific to the local Grand Prairie economy and residential market.

-The latest home sales - You should receive facts and figures on the recent real estate sales in the neighborhoods that you're asking about from your REALTOR®.
-You'll want to learn figures like how long a house stays on the market and seller discounts.
+The latest home sales - You should receive figures on the recent real estate sales in the districts that you're asking about from your REALTOR®.
+You'll need to analyze figures like how long a house stays on the market and seller discounts.

-Appreciation history - Have house prices gone up or down over the last 5 to 10 years?
-Is the area considered desirable because of its location or affordability?
+Appreciation history - Have home prices risen or declined over the last 5-10 years?
+Is the area thought of as desirable because of its location or affordability?

 The local economy - Are local businesses hiring?
 Have companies moved into or away from an area?
 Is there a nice blend of jobs in an area, or does it rely upon just one industry?
 Is the mix of commercial and residential development changing?